 The process of how to grade writing that I had developed was failing me, so I changed.
 Grading secondary ELA papers this year has not been perfect, but I would count it as manageable.
-This is the process I followed while grading papers.
+This outline (below) is the process I followed while grading papers.
 Feel free to follow or adapt it!

 I read over each paper before “grading.”